apichlkostner/CarND-Vehicle-Detection/README.md

 To improve the speed an overlap of only 0.5 of the slinding window was used and in the lower part of the image only larger windows sizes with (96, 96) pixels were used.

-In the upper part also windows with size (64, 64) were used.
+In the upper part also windows with size (64, 64) pixels were used.

 With smaller windows and more overlap the detection accuracy could be improved but the calculation time becomes much worse.
-Especially bounding boxes are often too big because the windows have a relatively large distance to each other.
+With the current overlap the bounding boxes are often too big because the windows have a relatively large distance to each other.
 The implementation is done in `ProcessImage.py` in line 136.

 ![Windows](output_images/boxes.jpg)